OpenNebula/docs/source/provision_clusters/edge_clusters/aws_cluster.rst

 OpenNebula resources
 ================================================================================

-In OpenNebula there are following resources created
+The following resources, associated to each Edge Cluster, will be created in OpenNebula:

 1. Cluster - containing all other resources
 2. Hosts - for each AWS instance
-3. Datastores - image + system datastores with SSH transfer manager using first instance as a replica
+3. Datastores - image and system datastores with SSH transfer manager using first instance as a replica
 4. Virtual network - for public networking
 5. Virtual network template - for private networking